Curl Command Line Tool - Fetch Data & Interact with APIs

 curl -u username:password http://example.com/

-# -k, --insecure allow insecure server connections when using SSL
+# -k, --insecure: Allow insecure server connections when using SSL (use with caution)

 curl -k https://server_with_self_signed_cert/endpoint